Back to Blog

 • Perform periodic system scans

-Any company that handles Controlled Unclassified Information (CUI) — sensitive but unclassified defense information.
+Any company that handles Controlled Unclassified Information (CUI) must achieve Level 2.
+CUI is sensitive but unclassified information that requires safeguarding or dissemination controls.
+Examples include:

 • Technical drawings and specifications marked as CUI